kscharlund/aoc_2020/README.md

 Christmas Day.
 Decided on a backtracking solution quickly, but had a hard time getting the recursion right.
 Once that was done, the rest was OK.
 Some duplication between part 1 and 2, but not too bad.

+## 2020-12-23 ##

+Ouch.
+The correct data representation just never occurred to me.
+Managed to implement a crappy version of part 1 manipulating an index dict, but was too ashamed to commit that to the git history.
+Using some a linked list is obvious in retrospect, but I had to go to reddit to get a hint. :(